 DCF Fair Value Target:

 Below please find a table outlining a discounted cash flow forecast for QCOM, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Qualcomm Inc ranked in the 13th percentile in terms of potential gain offered.
-Our DCF analysis suggests the stock is overvalued by about 85.83%.
+To summarize, we found that Qualcomm Inc ranked in the 15th percentile in terms of potential gain offered.
+We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
 In terms of the factors that were most noteworthy in this DCF analysis for QCOM, they are:

 Terminal Growth Rate in Free Cash Flow